< Back to list

 - 2011—promoted to full professor.

-- 2014—invited to present a group of CCM dancers to perform for the fifth Beijing International Ballet Invitational.
+- 2014—invited to present a group of CCM dancers to perform for the IV Beijing Ballet Invitational; published article in the Journal of Beijing Dance Academy.

-- 2015—served as a juror for the Taiwan Ballet Competition International Grand Prix.
+- 2015—served as jury for the Taiwan Ballet Grand Prix; served as Master Teacher for the 3rd Beijing IBC.

-- 2016—served as International Ballet Master for the Fifth Shanghai International Ballet Competition
+- 2016—served as Ballet Master for the V Shanghai IBC.

 Professor Jiang Qi's choreographing and staging with CCM Dance includes full length productions of Swan Lake

 , as well as original works.
 As a guest artist, Jiang was a guest principal dancer with Hong Kong Ballet, Tulsa Ballet and Toshiko Sato Ballet of Japan.
-He was a guest master teacher for Pacific Northwest Ballet, Cincinnati Ballet, Louisville Ballet, BalletMet, Singapore Dance Theater, Tianjin Ballet of China, Shanghai Ballet of China, Guangzhou Ballet of China, Suzhou Ballet of China, Joffrey Ballet School and Jean Wong School of Ballet in Hong Kong.
-He was a guest choreographer for Beijing Dance Academy, Shanghai Theater Academy, Utah Ballet, Utah Regional Ballet, Joffrey Ballet School and Shandong University of China, Taipei National University of the Arts.
+He was a guest master teacher for Pacific Northwest Ballet, Cincinnati Ballet, Louisville Ballet, BalletMet, Singapore Dance Theater, Tianjin Ballet of China, Shanghai Ballet of China, Guangzhou Ballet of China, Suzhou Ballet of China, and Joffrey Ballet School.
+He was a guest choreographer for Beijing Dance Academy, Shanghai Theater Academy, Utah Ballet, Utah Regional Ballet, Joffrey Ballet School, Shandong University of China and Taipei National University.

 - BFA and MFA, University of Utah , Salt Lake City, UT.